 Once you’ve analyzed existing and potential audience data, build buyer personas.
 In other words, create fictional representations of your ideal customers.
 This helps you focus on the key characteristics of your best buyers.

-For example, imagine a shed-building company that attracts “DIY Dave.”
+For example, imagine a shed-building company attracting “DIY Dave.”

 He’s a homeowner interested in affordable shed solutions he can build himself.